Balancing the old and new

 - Cultural tourism increased with more than 2 million tourists visited the district each year, leading to increase in local employment and income levels.

-Pingjiang Historic District today © Suzhou
+Pingjiang Historic District today © City of Suzhou

 - Cities should recognise the importance of cultural conservation at city-wide level, even as the drive for modernisation gains momentum.